 Out of recognition of the unprecedented restrictions and impacts facing professional associations, members of our profession, students, faculty, researchers, and/or practitioners – to name just a few – the CPA’s Board opted to offer CPA 2020 free of charge to CPA members and affiliates whose membership was in good standing.

 National conventions, whether in-person or virtual, have significant expenses associated with them; delegate registration fees partially offset some of those expenses.
 The CPA remains committed to providing learning and networking opportunities for our members and affiliates, and we are excited to be able to connect with you virtually until such time that we can once again come together in person.
 Your registration fees offset our actual virtual meeting costs and support both our year-round advocacy and our ability to develop and deliver numerous resources and activities that support our members and affiliates.

 DO I HAVE TO REGISTER TO PARTICIPATE IN THE VIRTUAL SERIES?

-Yes, all individuals participating in the CPA’s virtual series (presenters and non-presenters, paying and complimentary) are required to register (https://convention.cpa.ca/registration/.
+Yes, all individuals participating in the CPA’s virtual series and Pre-Conference Workshops (presenters and non-presenters, paying and complimentary) are required to register (https://convention.cpa.ca/registration/.

 WHEN WILL REGISTRATION FOR THE VIRTUAL SERIES OPEN?